 A phrase often used in product development for housing equipment and building materials is it "blends in well with the space," and a common expression in architectural terminology is it’s a "good or bad fit."
 "Blending in" expresses the degree that the object corresponds to the existing surround environment, while "fit" represents the degree one element of the space’s components interacts with other elements and how suitable the finish is within the space.
 The difference is seeing it from the point of view of the object or the space.

 Up to now, there has been an ongoing process of increasing industrialization and prefabrication in housing equipment and building materials, mostly without inheriting traditional fits and original textures, and leading to the establishment of a unique style that prioritizes efficiency.
 However, in recent years there has been a change with a demand for living spaces to be more nature-oriented, and there is once more a tendency to seek the "fits" and textures that were lost through industrialization.
-This year in this unit, we felt "blending in" from the objects point of view had already been passed over, but there were many displays of goods that aimed for a "good fit" as an element within a space through the reconsideration of the product, materials, manufacturing and composition, and we got the impression that new ways to create products, unique to this field, were about to be produced.

 On the other hand, we also saw many initiatives that could be described as a reasonable evolution of industrialization and prefabrication.
 By reconsidering the boundaries and proportions of factory production and on-site construction, in combination with extracting and solving potential problems of living spaces, there were products that were not simply pursuing greater efficiency but were examples of highly advanced industrialization, and we felt the future potential of this field.